 Most people can agree that health, happiness, and productivity at work are related concepts.
-Companies have a unique opportunity to foster all three, with a workplace wellness program.
-During the last decade, workplace wellness programs have become commonplace, but what makes a program successful?
+Companies have a unique opportunity to foster all three, with a workplace wellbeing program.
+During the last decade, workplace wellbeing programs have become commonplace, but what makes a program successful?

-When trying to figure out the “special sauce” that makes a corporate wellness program successful, many can agree that leadership buy-in is one of the most important components.
+When trying to figure out the “special sauce” that makes a corporate wellbeing program successful, many can agree that leadership buy-in is one of the most important components.
 How can you do this?
-You must communicate the potential value of a wellness program to the leadership team.
-Of course they will want to understand the value (i.e., financial) of wellness promotion to the organization, but equally as compelling are the intangible benefits, such as improving employee morale and loyalty and increasing retention.
+You must communicate the potential value of a wellbeing program to the leadership team.
+Of course they will want to understand the value (i.e., financial) of a wellbeing promotion to the organization, but equally as compelling are the intangible benefits, such as improving employee morale and loyalty and increasing retention.
 Employees feel appreciated and valued when their health and wellbeing are supported by their employer.

 For employers out there that would like to support the health of their employees, but think it’s too expensive to do so, we have some ideas for you.